OpenDDS/OpenDDS/docs/devguide/the_dcps_information_repository.rst

 ..
     Sect<9.2.2>

-In order to illustrate the setup and use of a federation, this section walks through a simple example that establishes a federation and a working service that uses it.
+To illustrate the setup and use of a federation, this section walks through a simple example that establishes a federation and a working service that uses it.

 This example is based on a two repository federation, with the simple Message publisher and subscriber from :ref:`getting_started--using-dcps` configured to use the federated repositories.